 The Disciple whom Jesus loved

 The author of the Fourth Gospel speaks in the third person, and calls himself “the disciple who Jesus loved”; also “the other disciple”.
-He describes himself as leaning on the Lord’s breast at the Last Supper (Jn 13:25); that he was at the foot of the cross, at which time Jesus placed his mother in John’s care (19:26-27); that he saw the blood and water flowing from Christ’s side (19:34-35); described himself as running with Peter to the empty tomb (20:3-4); that he was present at the miraculous draught of fishes, of which time he described several important sayings (Jn 21:24); and ends the gospel with the words “This is the disciple who is testifying to these things and has written them, and we know that his testimony is true” (Jn 21:24 NRSV).
+He describes himself as leaning on the Lord’s breast at the Last Supper (Jn 13:25); that he was at the foot of the cross, at which time Jesus placed his mother in John’s care (19:26-27); that he saw the blood and water flowing from Christ’s side (19:34-35); described himself as running with Peter to the empty tomb (20:3-4); that he was present at the miraculous draught of fishes, of which time he described several important sayings (Jn 21:24); and ends the gospel with the words “This is the disciple which testifieth of these things, and wrote these things: and we know that his testimony is true” (Jn 21:24).

 That this disciple is John the Apostle is also suggested by the fact that the Fourth Gospel mentions Philip twelve times, Thomas eight times, yet it never mentions the two who were next in importance after Peter, that is, James and John, except once by referring to them together as “the sons of Zebedee”; whereas in the Synoptics, John is mentioned seventeen times and James fifteen times, and three mentions of “the sons of Zebedee”.
 The writer assumed that his readers would recognise James and John as these two sons.
 So the “beloved disciple” is either James or John, and nobody has ever said or thought that it was James.
 Besides, James was killed in about 44 AD.